 Intranets have been around for a long time, and have come far since their initial implementation.
-Indeed, intranets have evolved from a static information portal into a suite of digital tools that improve collaboration and boost the employee experience.
+Indeed, intranets have evolved from a static information portal into a suite of digital tools that improve collaboration and boost employee engagement.
 Most notably, intranets sit at the heart of the digital workplace, providing teams with a virtual work environment that supplements – or even replaces – physical offices.

 But what is a digital workplace exactly, and how does it relate to intranet software tools?
 Before we explain all, it’s useful to understand the development of intranets over the years.
 Let’s take a quick history lesson: